 To save these options as a template, go back to the Jscrambler application page.
 The transformation options should still be selected.
 Click the Save as Template button below the transformations.
 Give your template a name and a description, click Save as Template and a template will be created.

-By going to the Templates tab the new Template will be visible under the Custom section.
+If you go to the Templates tab, the new Template will be visible under the Custom section.

-By going back to the Dashboard, and clicking the New App button, a new application can be created.
+If you go back to the Dashboard and click the New App button, a new application can be created.

 After filling in the Application’s name, setting the protection type to "Code Integrity", and clicking the Create button, the new application is created and the user is redirected to the application page.

-On the left side of the screen, there’s the File Tree, where users can check what files have been uploaded, or add JavaScript and HTML files, or add a single Zip archive containing a project into the app.
+On the left side of the screen, you can find the File Tree, where users can check what files have been uploaded, add JavaScript and HTML files, and add a single Zip archive containing a project into the app.
 By clicking the Add button on the left, a file can be created, uploaded, or gotten through a url.

-With the files added to the project, transformations can be applied to the project, and its JavaScript code protected.
+With the files added to the project, transformations can be applied to it and its JavaScript code can be protected.

 The downloaded file will be similar to the one below: